liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/04-working-together-with-the-wiki.markdown

 allows you to organize your content in a more formal fashion.

-In the edit screen's *Configuration* section, you can set the page to use Creole wiki format, MediaWiki format, HTML, or plain text.
+In the edit screen's *Configuration* section, you can set the page to use Creole wiki format, HTML, or plain text.
 We recommend that you stick with the Creole format, as it allows for a much cleaner separation of content and code.

++$$$

+**Note:** The MediaWiki and JSPWiki engines and formats are also available in respective deprecated apps on the Marketplace.

+To install the JSPWiki engine, you must first remove the Creole engine by uninstalling the `com.liferay.wiki.engine.creole` bundle from your Liferay instance.
+The JSPWiki format will display in the format selector as *Creole* since it is an extension of the Creole engine.

+$$$

 Similar to other @product@ applications, in the *Related Assets* section of the editor, you can select other assets to associate with the wiki page.
 And